ValentBarnabas/Dictionary/README.md

 - Searches for all fitting meanings of the given word, produces a list of them all
 - Shows all translations on separate cards for more pleasing and easier to understand visuals
 - Uses Material Design for familiar look
-- Even synonymes if some are found
+- Even synonyms if some are found
 - Handles both user input error and server errors, alerts the user about them

 # Explored Technologies